Nimrod891/job-board-app/README.md

 - `POST /auth/login` – Login with email only, return JWT + user.

 **Environment variables**
+Must add it to your .env to run smooth

 - `PORT` – HTTP port (default: 3000).
 - `DATABASE_URL` – Connection string for PostgreSQL